 Anne Rice's San Francisco Home

 Anne Rice’s San Francisco house, or more accurately, the house she envisioned in her 1976 novel “Interview with the Vampire,” is a Victorian house located on Divisadero Street near Haight Street.
 This house, built in 1888, features stained glass windows and reflects an old-fashioned, anachronistic character that suits the vampire Louis, who gives an interview there in the story.
-Anne Rice chose this style because it symbolized a creation that stood among modern life, yet blended into the background.
+Anne Rice chose this house style because it symbolized a creation that stood among modern life, yet blended into the background.
 The actual interview scenes in the TV adaptation of “Interview with the Vampire” recreate or reference this house, even though the 1994 film set the interview in an apartment on Market Street instead.
 The house is noted for its Victorian charm and a stained-glass window.

 Aspect Details